Soumyanil-Biswas/Simple_Port_Scanner/README.md

 # Simple Port Scanner

-### A Simple Port Scanner In Python Using Connect Scan
+### A Simple Port Scanner In Python Using nmap module